vighneshbirodkar/blog-gsoc/rag_draw.md

 In the above image, nodes are shown in yellow whereas edges are shown in green.
 Each region is represented by its centroid.
-But as you can see, no single edge color may be prominent accross the entire image.
+But as you can see, no single edge color may be prominent across the entire image.
 For this reason, we support the `desaturate` argument.
-It converts the image to grayscale before displaying.
+It converts the image to gray scale before displaying.

 ```python
 out = graph.draw_rag(labels, rag, border_image, desaturate=True)